Are-Oelsner/Spiderling/README.md

 TODO Fix bug, check 'in loop, in loop 3' error

 TODO get cone initial velocity generation working, find out why gravity goes to the leftish

+Add 2 more forces and an attractor/repulsor forces could be wind and air resistance attractor could be vacuum in the sky/black hole